Writing Prompt #3

 The wound in his abdomen was fatal; he knew it the moment he was struck.
-He tried to silent his cry of pain, as he fell down on his knees.
+He tried to silence his cry of pain, as he fell down on his knees.
 And now he laid there, ready to meet his maker.

 He was lucky to be still breathing.
 Usually, the winner finished the job then and there.
 But his friend of 11 years had decided to let him say his final goodbyes, as a tribute to their friendship, if nothing more.

 They both were boys of not more than 10 when they first met.
 They had trained together for years under the guidance of their master.
-And today they both stood here, fighting to be crowned the kingdom’s champion.
+And today they both stood there, fighting to be crowned the kingdom’s champion.
 But there will be no friendship in the ring today.
 In the ring, they were both each other’s nemesis, and only one of them will walk out of the ring today, as per the rules.